 - All successful applicants will enrol in a total of three units of study: BUSS2501 LA Placement Program (enrolled via the University of Sydney Business School) and two UCLA Extension units: Doing Business in the U.S. and Leadership Communication and Strategies.

-- All placements will be unpaid.
+- All placements are unpaid.

 - Students must not attempt to facilitate work placement arrangements in the US on their own.

-- The University of Sydney, United States Studies Centre, University of California Los Angeles Extension and host organisations, require all students to perform their respective duties in a professional manner and to abide by the normal work ethics and conditions as set by the host organisations.
+- The University of Sydney, United States Studies Centre, University of California Los Angeles and host organisations, require all students to perform their respective duties in a professional manner and to abide by the normal work ethics and conditions as set by the host organisations.

-- No student shall misrepresent the University of Sydney, United States Studies Centre, University of California Los Angeles Extension or host organisation in any way.
+- No student shall misrepresent the University of Sydney, United States Studies Centre, University of California Los Angeles or host organisation in any way.
 Inappropriate use of the institution's name and resources, either professionally or otherwise may result in the immediate termination of the student from the program.